 Brentuximab vedotin interacts in the following cases:

 Co-administration of brentuximab vedotin with ketoconazole, a strong CYP3A4 and P-gp inhibitor, increased the exposure to the antimicrotubule agent MMAE by approximately 73%, and did not alter the plasma exposure to brentuximab vedotin.
 Therefore, co-administration of brentuximab vedotin with strong CYP3A4 and P-gp inhibitors may increase the incidence of neutropenia.
+If neutropenia develops, refer to Tables 1 and 2 for dosing recommendations for neutropenia.

-Dosing recommendations for neutropenia:
+Table 1.
+Dosing recommendations for neutropenia with monotherapy:

-Severity grade of neutropenia (signs and symptoms [abbreviated description of CTCAEa]) | Modification of dosing schedule | Modification of dosing schedule |
+Severity grade of neutropenia (signs and symptoms [abbreviated description of CTCAEa]) | Modification of dosing schedule |

-Grade 1 (<LLN-1500/mm³ <LLN-1.5 × 109/L) or Grade 2 (<1500-1000/mm³ <1.5-1.0 × 109/L) | Continue with the same dose and schedule | Continue with the same dose and schedule |
+Grade 1 (< LLN-1500/mm³ < LLN-1.5 × 109/L) or Grade 2 (< 1500-1000/mm³ < 1.5-1.0 × 109/L) | Continue with the same dose and schedule. |

-Grade 3 (<1,000-500/mm³ <1.0-0.5 × 109/L) or Grade 4 (<500/mm³ <0.5 × 109/L) | Withhold dose until toxicity returns to ≤ Grade 2 or baseline then resume treatment at the same dose and scheduleb.
-Consider G-CSF or GMCSF in subsequent cycles for patients who develop Grade 3 or Grade 4 neutropenia. | onsider G-CSF or GMCSF in subsequent cycles for patients who develop Grade 3 or Grade 4 neutropenia. |
+Grade 3 (< 1,000-500/mm³ < 1.0-0.5 × 109/L) or Grade 4 (< 500/mm³ < 0.5 × 109/L) | Withhold dose until toxicity returns to ≤ Grade 2 or baseline then resume treatment at the same dose and scheduleb.
+Consider G-CSF or GM-CSF in subsequent cycles for patients who develop Grade 3 or Grade 4 neutropenia. |

-a Grading based on National Cancer Institute (NCI) Common Terminology Criteria for Adverse Events (CTCAE) v3.0; see Neutrophils/granulocytes; LLN = lower limit of normal
+a Grading based on National Cancer Institute (NCI) Common Terminology Criteria for Adverse Events (CTCAE) v3.0; see Neutrophils/granulocytes; LLN = lower limit of normal.

 b Patients who develop Grade 3 or Grade 4 lymphopenia may continue treatment without interruption.